eda-ricercatore/gulyas-scripts/notes/python.md

 + Inheritance allows a derived/child class to have a different fundamental behavior from its base/parent class \cite[Chapter 4, pp. 103]{Alchin2010}
 	\cite[Chapter 9, pp. 181]{Hall2009b}.
+	- Duck typing enables developers to modify and manipulate objects, which are related via class inheritance, while ensuring type safety
+		\cite{WikipediaContributors2018a}.
 + The built-in type **object** is "a foundation type that underpins the entire system \cite[Chapter 4, pp. 103]{Alchin2010}.
 + Codify relationships between packages, modules, and classes to represent